Geometry and mechanics of microdomains in growing bacterial colonies: HARD-ROD MODEL

 \subsection{Mechanical properties}

 The domain geometry in a proliferating bacterial colony is determined by the interplay between two competing forces: steric repulsion between neighboring cells and the extensile stresses due to cell growth.
-While cell-cell steric repulsion favors alignment, the emergent extensile stresses due to the growth within a restricted environment (i.e., the space delimited by the neighboring domains), tend to deform, and eventually fracture a domain.
-Both these effects are due to contact forces and are, therefore, enhanced by the local packing fraction, $\phi$.
-To clarify this concept, we have measured the local packing fraction $\phi(r,t)=\sum_i a_{i}(t)/ \mathcal{A}_r$, where $a_{i}(t)$ is the area of the $i-$th cell, located at time $t$ inside a thin annulus of radius $r$ and area $\mathcal{A}_{r}$, centered at the colony center.
-As we have found, the colony has a radial symmetry, hence the local packing fraction depends exclusively on the distance $r$ from the center.
-Fig.~\ref{fig:SigmaKe}a shows that at any given time the packing fraction decreases monotonically with $r$.
-As bacteria duplicate and progressively colonize the surrounding space, the local packing fraction increases throughout the system while maintaining a characteristic spatial profile that smoothly interpolates between a time-dependent maximum $\phi(0,t)=\phi_{\max}(t)$, at the center of the colony, and the time-independent minimum, $\phi(R,t) = \phi_{c}$, at the edge ($R$ being the colony radius).
+While cell-cell steric repulsion favors alignment, the emergent extensile stresses due to the growth within a restricted environment (i.e., the space delimited by the neighboring domains) tend to deform and eventually fracture a domain.
+Both of these effects are due to contact forces and are, therefore, enhanced by the local packing fraction $\phi$.
+To clarify this concept, we measure the local packing fraction $\phi(r,t)=\sum_i a_{i}(t)/ \mathcal{A}_r$, where $a_{i}(t)$ is the area of the $i$th cell, located at time $t$ inside a thin annulus of radius $r$, width $5d_{0}$, and area $\mathcal{A}_{r}$, centered at the colony center.
+We find that the colony has a radial symmetry; hence, the local packing fraction depends exclusively on the distance $r$ from the center.
+Figure \ref{fig:mechanics}(a) shows that at any given time, the packing fraction decreases monotonically with $r$.
+As bacteria duplicate and progressively colonize the surrounding space, the local packing fraction increases with time throughout the system while maintaining a characteristic spatial profile that smoothly interpolates between a time-dependent maximum $\phi(0,t)=\phi_{\max}(t)$, at the center of the colony, and a time-independent minimum, $\phi(R,t) = \phi_{c}$, at the edge ($R$ being the colony radius).
 The quantity $\phi_{c}\approx 1$ is the critical packing fraction at which the cells first start to compress each other.
-In close proximity of the edge of the colony, $\phi <\phi_{c}$ and the contact forces tend to reorient the cells without compressing them, leading to an abrupt drop in packing fraction.
-Upon rescaling density by $\phi(0)-\phi(R)$ and distance $r$ by the colony radius $R$, the density spatial dependence can be described, at any time, by a a simple quadratic law:
+In close proximity of the edge of the colony, $\phi <\phi_{c}$, and the contact forces tend to reorient the cells without compressing them, leading to an abrupt drop in the packing fraction.
+Upon rescaling the packing fraction by $\phi(0)-\phi(R)$ and the distance $r$ by the colony radius $R$, the spatial dependence of the pacing fraction can be described, at any time, by a simple quadratic law:

-as illustrated in the inset of Fig. \ref{fig:SigmaKe}a.
-As we will analytically prove in Sec. \ref{sec:continuum}, such a density profile originates from balance between growth-induced pressure and drag.
+as illustrated in the inset of Fig. \ref{fig:mechanics}(a).
+As we analytically prove in Sec. \ref{sec:continuum}, such a density profile originates from the balance between growth-induced pressure and drag from the substrate.